 The intimacy of a virtual event creates the perfect environment for attendees to discover your brand, identify what makes it unique, and demonstrate how you can add value.
 This is the very reason why virtual events stand out as one of the best ways for connecting audiences with brands.

 Because when you do all of the above, you’re able to gain trust, build loyalty, and ultimately reach those marketing objectives that you’ve been wanting to hit.
-So, that’s the why part covered, now it’s time to get into the how you’re going to do it.
+So, that’s the why part covered, now it’s time to get into the how part.

 The answer to this lies in the characteristics of your brand and then thinking about how the uniqueness of this can be transformed into an exciting and engaging online experience.
 Let’s take a look at how you can do this in some more detail...